Host Responsibility

 Serving responsibly and avoiding intoxication

-Take it easy – aim for no more than one standard drink per hour.
-Have a glass of water between alcoholic drinks.
-Only refill empty glasses.
-Do not serve intoxicated persons.
-If you are having a party, it is helpful to appoint a bartender who can moderate the pours and keep an eye on consumption.
+People should ensure they consume no more than one standard drink per hour.
+We also suggest people drink a glass of water between alcoholic drinks.
+Another recommendation for hosts is to only refill empty glasses.
+If someone does become intoxicated at an event all alcohol should be suspended and the guest served water or coffee.
+We also believe it is helpful to appoint a bartender who can moderate the pours and keep an eye on consumption.

 Pregnancy